mikizdr/external_api/README.md

 ```
 php artisan serve
 ```
-> NOTE: if you want application to be ran on a certain port (e.g. 3000), run the command ```php artisan serve --port=3000``` Or the application can be served from any web server.
+> NOTE: if you want application to be ran on a certain port (e.g. 3000), run the command ```php artisan serve --port=3000```.
+The application can be also served from any web server.

 ### OAuth 2.0 server
 OAuth 2.0 server is implemented through Laravel Passport.
 Follow [Laravel Passport](https://laravel.com/docs/5.6/passport) tutorial for every detail about OAuth2 server implementation and settings.